abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 of dependent origination, it has a truth to it.
-We’re very much affected by each other, dependent on each other, and influence each other, and we’re inexplicably woven together through the various forces of *kamma* in our cyclical existence in *saṃsāra*.
-With this, there are all the various ways that kamma works itself out that we don’t really understand and can’t possibly comprehend because it’s so complicated.
+We’re very much affected by each other, dependent on each other, and influence each other, and we’re inexplicably woven together through the various forces of *kamma* in our cyclical existence in *saṃsāra.* With this, there are all the various ways that kamma works itself out that we don’t really understand and can’t possibly comprehend because it’s so complicated.
 We find ourselves weaving through many, many lifetimes, receiving the results of